Holy Terror

 Later, he spent time in four different psychiatric hospitals where he was diagnosed as a paranoid schizophrenic.

-One time he felt that there were demons underneath the floor in the bathroom, and he cut the bathroom floor out to get the demons out of there.
+One time, he felt that there was demons underneath the floor in the bathroom, and he cut the bathroom floor out to get the demons out of there.

 Eventually, White got married and landed a job with General Motors.